iotaledger/compass/docs/HOWTO_private_tangle.md

 - The Coordinator (COO)

 ## Important things to note
-The instructions above do not consider all individual circumstances of your setup.
+The instructions below do not consider all individual circumstances of your setup.
 They are meant to give you an understanding on how to bootstrap your own Private Tangle on a 1 node network topology.
 More complex setups can be achieved by running more IRI nodes interconnected between each other.

 If you prefer to use Docker to set up IRI instances, we provide [IRI docker containers](https://hub.docker.com/r/iotaledger/iri/).
-We recommend to adapting the instructions below by following the [IRI Docker instructions](https://github.com/iotaledger/iri/blob/dev/DOCKER.md).
+We recommend adapting the instructions below by following the [IRI Docker instructions](https://github.com/iotaledger/iri/blob/dev/DOCKER.md).

 ## Step 1: Create the IRI node
 IRI is an open source, Java reference implementation of the IOTA protocol.
 The development of IRI is supported by the IOTA Foundation.